Helpful prior learning:

 ------------------------

 Inflation is a risk if state spending outpaces the resources we have to produce what we need.
 But it may be more dangerous to do too little while the climate warms and inequality deepens.
-When used with care, democratic oversight and long-term vision, public finance can become one of the strongest tools for building economies that meet human needs within Earth’s limits.
+When used with care, democratic oversight and long-term vision, public finance can become one of the strongest tools for building economies that meet human needs within planetary boundaries.

 Concept: Systems, regeneration, power